fredboys/freds-pizza/README.md

 ![PEP8 errors](/assets/pep8.PNG)

-* To fix this issue I
+* To fix this issue I just changed the length of the line by making the code go over either 2 or 3 lines

 # Unfixed bugs